Try Angie's List!

 Begin your cutting-in work with your small brush where you have applied painter’s tape.
 Also cut in any inside corners.
 You may do one section of your project at a time depending upon the size of the project.

 When that’s done, roll the paint on the wall over the open areas.
 First roll a wide letter “W“ on the wall, and then roll over it up and down until the area defined by the ’W’ is all filled in and even.
+With a heavy texture you may need to add diagonal strokes.
 Repeat this process until you’re done.

 Return to the Painting and Wallpaper articles page